flaviostutz/ihimoveis-house-rental/README.md

 ## Remarks

-At the time the agency won some prices and appeared in newspapers because of this solution.
+At the time the agency won some prizes and appeared in newspapers because of this solution.
 It was very nice to see that their business changed a lot after employing the website, for example, because they started reaching people from other cities, which was very hard before as they told us!

 It was a lot of fun doing this!!!